Harp404/LogisticRegression-From-Scratch/README.md

 ## 📄 License

-This project is open source and available under the Apache-2.0 License 📄.
+This project is open source and available under the Apache-2.0 License.